joomla/Manual/docs/building-extensions/plugins/captcha-plugin.md

 ## Creating a captcha plugin

 The captcha plugin consist with two main things:
- - The Captcha provider class, wich provide a captcha logic for rendering input and for validation.
+ - The Captcha provider class, which provide a captcha logic for rendering input and for validation.
  - The Plugin in Captcha group, which register the provider, so system know it existence.

 Following example assume you already know  how to create Joomla plugin.